-The following shows how to set the program to save (or not save) gauge settings and screen position on close.
-Under the Options menu either check or uncheck Save Settings on Close for the desired action on close.
-This save option will only save screen position and gauge settings on close.
+The following shows how to set the program to save (or not save) gauge settings and screen position on exit.
+Under the Options menu either check or uncheck Save Settings on Exit for the desired action on exit.
+This save option will only save screen position and gauge settings on exit.
 To save all configuration and service tunables see File "Save to EEPROM" below.

-The other Options are:
+The other Option is:

-Reset to Default Settings will reset all the user options to their Default values.
+Reset to Default Settings will reset all the user options to their default values.